migration

 EDI enrollment is the long pole

-The CMS Electronic Billing and EDI Transactions guidance describes a baseline enrollment process that takes weeks per payer, with meaningful variance by payer family, state, and transaction type.
-A few enrollment realities that cause problems during Office Ally departures specifically:
+The CMS Electronic Billing and EDI Transactions guidance describes a baseline enrollment that takes weeks per payer, with meaningful variance by payer family, state, and transaction type.
+The realities that bite during Office Ally departures specifically:

-Office Ally has its own submitter IDs registered with each payer.
-When you move to Medi and Stedi, the submitter ID changes.
-Any payer that requires enrollment — and many do — needs a new enrollment application under the new submitter ID.
-The fact that you were enrolled through Office Ally does not carry forward.
-This is not an Office Ally policy; it is how payer enrollment works across every clearinghouse transition.
+**Submitter ID changes.** Office Ally has its own submitter IDs registered with each payer.
+When you move to Medi and Stedi, that ID changes, so any payer that requires enrollment needs a new application under the new submitter ID.
+Prior enrollment through Office Ally does not carry forward.
+This is how payer enrollment works across every clearinghouse transition, not an Office Ally policy.

-ERA enrollment is a separate process from 837 claim submission enrollment.
-It is common to complete claim submission enrollment, begin submitting claims, and not receive ERAs for several weeks because the 835 enrollment was filed separately and takes longer to activate.
-File both at the same time.
-Confirm both are active before declaring cutover complete.
+**ERA enrollment is separate from claim-submission enrollment.** It is common to finish 837 enrollment, start submitting claims, and not receive ERAs for weeks because the 835 enrollment was filed separately and activates more slowly.
+File both at the same time, and confirm both are active before declaring cutover complete.

-Medicare and state Medicaid programs have their own enrollment processes and their own timelines, both of which run longer than commercial payers in most cases.
-If Medicare and Medicaid represent a meaningful share of your volume — and for many Office Ally users they represent the majority — start those enrollment applications the day the migration decision is made.
+**Government payers run longest.** Medicare and state Medicaid have their own processes and timelines, both longer than commercial payers in most cases.
+For many Office Ally users they are the majority of volume.
+Start those applications the day the migration decision is made.

-The Anthem and Elevance family of payers routes through Availity as their EDI gateway.
-If your current Office Ally setup routes Anthem through the Service Center payer gateway, that connection gets re-established through Availity on the Medi side.
-BCBS enrollment varies by state plan; the Texas enrollment is not the California enrollment.
-Regional Medicaid managed care plans often have their own enrollment requirements on top of the base state Medicaid process.
+**Anthem and Elevance route through Availity.** If your current setup routes Anthem through the Service Center payer gateway, that connection re-establishes through Availity on the Medi side.
+BCBS enrollment varies by state plan; Texas is not California.
+Regional Medicaid managed care plans often add their own requirements on top of base state Medicaid.

-Start enrollment work the day the migration decision is made, not the day the data extraction is complete.
+Start enrollment the day the migration decision is made, not the day data extraction finishes.

 Parallel-run plan

-The clearinghouse-only migration runs a shorter parallel period because there is less operational surface to reconcile.
-Two weeks of confirmed ERA receipt in Medi, per payer, is typically sufficient to close the parallel run for a straightforward Service Center departure.
+A clearinghouse-only migration runs a shorter parallel period because there is less to reconcile.
+Two weeks of confirmed ERA receipt in Medi, per payer, is typically enough to close it.

 A practice-by-practice rollout protects everyone

-A billing company with eight client practices should not move all eight in the same weekend.
-Moving them together compounds every enrollment gap, data extraction issue, and user training problem into a single failure window.
+A billing company with eight client practices should not move all eight in one weekend.
+Moving them together compounds every enrollment gap, extraction issue, and training problem into a single failure window.
 The shape that recovers from problems:

 What does not migrate, and what to do about it

-Open-claim working notes do not survive any Office Ally export.
-For every claim that is still open at cutover, document the working state in a structured handoff: payer, claim number, denial reason, last action taken, next action due, and who owns it.
-That document travels with the claim into the sixty-day legacy closeout period.
+**Open-claim working notes** do not survive any Office Ally export.
+For every claim still open at cutover, document the working state in a structured handoff: payer, claim number, denial reason, last action taken, next action due, owner.
+That document travels with the claim into the sixty-day legacy closeout.

-In-flight appeal documentation does not move.
-For each open appeal, record the payer reference number, submission date, appeal level, supporting documentation list, and next-action date.
-Keep that documentation in a shared location accessible to both the staff working the legacy period in Office Ally and the staff standing up Medi.
+**In-flight appeal documentation** does not move.
+For each open appeal, record the payer reference number, submission date, appeal level, supporting-document list, and next-action date.
+Keep it in a shared location both the legacy-period staff in Office Ally and the staff standing up Medi can reach.

-Per-payer custom scrub rules configured in Practice Mate do not export and do not re-import automatically.
-These rules often encode years of learned billing behavior for specific payers — modifiers that a given payer always rejects, diagnosis code combinations that require additional documentation, procedure codes that need to be billed with a specific revenue code.
+**Per-payer custom scrub rules** configured in Practice Mate do not export or re-import automatically.
+They often encode years of learned billing behavior: modifiers a payer always rejects, diagnosis combinations that require extra documentation, procedure codes that need a specific revenue code.
 Inventory them before cutover and re-implement them in Medi's scrub configuration.

-Unposted ERAs sitting in the Service Center queue at cutover should be posted in Office Ally before closing out.
-Do not attempt to migrate unposted remittances.
-The reconciliation complexity is not worth it.
+**Unposted ERAs** in the Service Center queue at cutover should be posted in Office Ally before closeout.
+Do not migrate unposted remittances; the reconciliation complexity is not worth it.

-Author attribution on any clinical content from EHR 24/7 does not carry forward in exported files.
-If chart history matters for billing audit purposes, keep a read-only EHR 24/7 login active for the historical record rather than relying on the exported copy.
+**Author attribution** on EHR 24/7 clinical content does not carry forward in exported files.
+If chart history matters for billing audit, keep a read-only EHR 24/7 login active for the historical record rather than relying on the exported copy.

 What absolutely must move

-Provider NPIs, taxonomy codes, individual and group Tax IDs, and any billing identifiers the payers have on file for each rendering provider.
+- Provider NPIs, taxonomy codes, individual and group Tax IDs, and any billing identifiers payers have on file for each rendering provider.

-Active payer enrollment status, documented per payer per NPI, so the Medi enrollment applications reference the correct information and the active connections are not accidentally deactivated during the transition.
+- Active payer enrollment status, documented per payer per NPI, so Medi applications reference the correct information and active connections are not accidentally deactivated during the transition.

-User accounts and practice access restrictions, rebuilt in Medi before the first day of production use.
-Staff who can see only specific client practices in the current setup should have the same restrictions in Medi on day one.
+- User accounts and practice access restrictions, rebuilt in Medi before the first day of production.
+Staff who can see only specific client practices today should have the same restrictions in Medi on day one.

-Custom fee schedules where they differ from Medicare allowables, particularly for commercial payer contracts where the contracted rate affects expected payment and underpayment detection.
+- Custom fee schedules where they differ from Medicare allowables, especially commercial payer contracts where the contracted rate drives expected payment and underpayment detection.

-At minimum the last twelve months of paid claim history and posted payment records, in the exported formats Office Ally provides, stored as reference data for reporting continuity and A/R aging baseline.
+- At least the last twelve months of paid claim history and posted payment records, in the formats Office Ally provides, stored as reference data for reporting continuity and A/R aging baseline.

 Day-zero cutover checklist